 My best tips for getting stuff cheap or free are here.

-Decide whether you want to close up the bottom drain hole and overflow holes temporarily or permanently.
-If you’re lucky (or have a good plumbing store nearby), you’ll find plugs that fit snugly in both and do not leak.
-Otherwise, ask at a plumbing shop for a product they recommend for this purpose.
-Some sealants work in sitting water and others do not, so you need to make sure you choose a marine grade product.
-Another option is plumber’s putty.
+Decide whether you want to seal the bottom drain and overflow holes temporarily or permanently.
+If you’re lucky—or have a well-stocked plumbing store nearby—you may find plugs that fit snugly and don’t leak.
+Otherwise, ask at the shop for a recommended solution.
+Just be sure to choose a sealant that’s safe for water use: some work in standing water, others don’t.
+Look for a marine-grade product or try plumber’s putty.

-Hardy water plants will survive as well if they never get frozen solid.
-Tropical pond plants have to be stored indoors if you live in a cold climate like I do.
-You won’t need a lot plants: they do multiply quite readily each growing season.
+Hardy water plants will survive winter as long as they don’t freeze solid.
+Tropical varieties, however, must be brought indoors if you live in a cold climate like I do.
+The good news is you won’t need many to get started—they tend to multiply quickly each growing season.

 Optional: faucet handles and/or tall shower attachment